LVSJanakiRamaraju/AgroFix/README.md

-# 🥦 Agrofix - Bulk Fruit & Vegetable Ordering System
+# 🥦 Agrofix - Fruit & Vegetable Ordering System

-Agrofix is a full-stack web application designed for **bulk ordering** of vegetables and fruits.
+Agrofix is a full-stack web application designed for **ordering** of vegetables and fruits.
 It enables seamless communication and transactions between **buyers** and **admins**.
 Buyers can place orders and track them, while admins can manage inventory and update order statuses.

 ---